mpostol/OPC-UA-OOI/OPCUnifiedArchitecture.md

 This part describes the goal of OPC UA and introduces the following models to achieve it:

-- Address Space and information model to represent structure, behavior, semantics, and infrastructure of the underlying real-time system.
+- Address Space (Section [Address Space and Address Space Model]) and Information Model (Section [UA Information Model - Concept]) to represent structure, behavior, semantics, and infrastructure of the underlying real-time system.
 - Message model to interact between applications.
 - Communication models to transfer data over the network.
 - Conformance model to guarantee interoperability between systems.